PSICQUIC/psicquic-documentation/PsicquicServiceTags.md

   * [Only IMEx data providers](http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS&tags=imex+curation)
   * Only manually curated data
   * Only protein-protein interactions and not (text-mining or predicted)
+  * Only causal molecular interactions

 # Current tags #

-We have so far put together the 5 categories of tags described below:
+We have so far put together the 6 categories of tags described below:

 ### Interacting molecules (MI:1046) ###
   * protein-protein (MI:1047)